Type: Package

 Description

-Reads a .gmt gene set file and returns a long-format data frame with one row per gene, including the gene set name and optional description.
+Reads a .gmt gene set file and returns a long-format data frame with one row per gene.

 Usage